lyndon025/playtested/src/content/article/2023-01-28-an-atmospheric-underwater-horror-game--death-in-the-water-2---first-impressions.md

 ---
-title: "An atmospheric underwater horror game | Death in the Water 2 - First Impressions"
+author: lyndonguitar
+category: Review
-description: "Imagine a deep sea survival game like Subnautica, which is basically an underwater version of The Forest.
-Remove all the base building, crafting, focus on the shooter aspect, make it darker with lovecraftian elements and you get Death in the Water 2."
+description: Imagine a deep sea survival game like Subnautica, which is basically an underwater version of The Forest.
+Remove all the base building, crafting, focus on the shooter aspect, make it darker with lovecraftian elements and you get Death in the Water 2.
+featured: false
 pubDate: 2023-01-28
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "death-in-the-water-2"]
+tags:
-featured: false
+- taptap
+- death-in-the-water-2
-thumb: "/images/reviews/2023-01-28-an-atmospheric-underwater-horror-game--death-in-the-water-2---first-impressions-0.avif"
+thumb: /images/reviews/2023-01-28-an-atmospheric-underwater-horror-game--death-in-the-water-2---first-impressions-0.avif
+title: An atmospheric underwater horror game | Death in the Water 2 - First Impressions
 ---

 <div class="gallery">